-How to Password Protect an Excel Workbook?
+How to Protect an Excel Workbook?

 It says that the structure of the workbook is locked to prevent any changes.

-- If the workbook is not protected the message would be as follows:
+- If the workbook is not protected, the message would be as follows:

-Examples of Protecting a Workbook in Excel
+Example of Protecting a Workbook in Excel

-In this example, I am using excel version 2013 so I will protect the structure of the workbook and then try to change the name of the worksheet 3 which I have named as Anand but I want to change its name to Aran.
+In this example, I am using excel version 2013, so I will protect the structure of the workbook and then try to change the name of the worksheet 3, which I have named as Anand, but I want to change its name to Aran.

 This is actually very simple.